-The worst-case external pin power scenario occurs when the load capacitor charges and discharges continuously, requiring the pin to toggle each cycle in terms of external supply power, over the maximum V{DD_EXT} voltage swing (as specified in the data sheet).
+The worst-case external pin power scenario occurs when the load capacitor charges and discharges continuously.
+This requires the pin to toggle in each cycle in terms of external power supply, over the maximum VDD_EXT voltage swing (as specified in the data sheet).
 The maximum switching frequency of a peripheral clock can be considered as f.
 Since the state of a data pin can change only once per clock cycle, the maximum toggling frequency in that case is f/2.
-When considering the full current profile for the V{DD_EXT} power domain, there are several peripherals that can contribute to it; each must be considered separately and then summed together to form the single I{DD_EXT} component of the total estimated power dissipation.
+When considering the full current profile for the VDD_EXT power domain, there are several peripherals that can contribute to it; each must be considered separately and then summed together to form the single IDD_EXT component of the total estimated power dissipation.